Using Preview Deployments

 Browsing and managing Previews

-If you have any Deployment Previews active on your servers, a Previews menu-item will appear in your Dashboard's right-hand navigation column.
-This page lists all the Previews currently running on your servers, which branch of your code they originate from, and the most recent commit hash.
+To see all active Previews open your Dashboard and click the Previews tab (above the main panel).
+This lists all the Previews currently running on your servers, which branch of your code they originate from, and the most recent commit hash.

 You can use this URL to share the Preview with people outside of your team, but it should not be made public or used in any DNS settings.